kprevas/lttp-tools/README.md

 The target location output to the ASM file follows the rules described above and can likewise be controlled with `--exp_start` and `--exp_size`.

+Replace multiple tiles
+-

+    lttp-tilepatch [ROM file] patch \
+      -o [output ROM file] \
+      -s [sheet number] \
+      -m [manifest file]

+Instead of a single PNG file and a single set of coordinates, you can provide a manifest file in CSV format, where each line contains a PNG file name, an X coordinate, and a Y coordinate.
+Patches are applied in the order listed in the file, so in the case of overlapping tiles, the last tile listed will be visible in the overlapping area.

+The `-m` argument can also be used when writing ASM files (`-a`).

 Dump tile sheets
 -